 The purpose of requiring a unique identifier for each DEA client is to identify orders of clients entered onto a marketplace by way of DEA.
-NI 23-103 requires a participant dealer, upon providing DEA to a client, to ensure that the DEA client has been assigned a DEA client identifier.
-Following current industry practice, we expect the participant dealer will collaborate with the marketplace with respect to determining the necessary identifiers.
+NI 23-103 places the responsibility of assigning the DEA client identifier on the participant dealer.
+However, following current industry practice, the participant dealer will collaborate with the marketplace with respect to determining the necessary identifiers.
 We note that a DEA client may be assigned one or more DEA client identifiers.